H-E-L-P/dmu_products/dmu31/dmu31_HiPS/readme.md

 We also provide HiPS for the full HELP DR1 A list catalogue.
 The A list is contains the objects with optical and near infrared detections, photometric redshifts, XID+ farinfrared fluxes, and CIGALE spectral energy distibution fits.
+We also provide the full HELP DR1 masterlist which contains all objects in HELP.

 - [http://hedam.lam.fr/HELP/dataproducts/dmu31/dmu31_HiPS/data/help_dr1_alist/](http://hedam.lam.fr/HELP/dataproducts/dmu31/dmu31_HiPS/data/help_dr1_alist/)